terascope/teraslice/docs/packages/data-mate/overview.md

 ### isIP

-`isIP(input) - Validates that the input is an IP address, or a list of IP addresses`
+`isIP(input, context) - Validates that the input is an IP address, or a list of IP addresses`

 ```javascript
 FieldValidator.isIP('108.22.31.8'); // true